David de Burgh Graham: Political career

 Prior to his election, Graham worked as a political assistant for Liberal MP Scott Simms.
 In October 2015, he was elected to Parliament for the riding of Laurentides—Labelle.

 As an MP, Graham was quick to start talking about open source software in an official capacity.
 As a long-time Linux user, Graham was able to advocate for use of free software in government.

 Serving a rural riding, it was particularly important for Graham to promote high-speed internet.
-Graham is very aware of the importance of high-speed internet in supporting any digital-first agenda for this country.
+Graham is aware of the importance of high-speed internet in supporting any digital-first agenda for this country.
 Graham has been a leader in promoting Rural Digital Infrastructure, including basic cell phone access which is missing from much of Canada.
 He has also promoted co-operatives as a viable solution for rural broadband.

 Graham was the first MP to use several references in Canada's Hansard including grok, Linux, and Electronic Frontier Foundation.

 As a science fiction fan, Graham was the first to talk about Arthur Dent and The Hitchhiker's Guide to the Galaxy in the House of Commons.
 He also demonstrated a sense of humour with an April Fools joke discussing the petition to sell Montana to Canada for $1 trillion.